 Getting to Morro Bay, CA

 Looking for a car rental for your Morro Bay getaway?
 Check out Discover Cars!
-They scour multiple providers to get the best price for you.
+They scour multiple providers, from brand to budget, to get the best price for you.

 Where to Stay in Morro Bay

 Hotels in Morro Bay, CA

 Estero Inn is a highly-rated boutique waterfront hotel in Morro Bay, located right on the Embarcadero.
 Suites are elegantly furnished and offer stunning water views from private balconies.
 Walk to shopping and dining.

 456 Embarcadero Inn & Suites is another boutique hotel that offers rooms with views of Morro Bay.
 Rooms are spacious and feature comfortable furnishings.
 The hotel is walking distance to restaurants and shopping along the Embarcadero.

 Inn at Morro Bay is surrounded by woodlands and features views of Morro Bay and the Pacific Ocean.
 Rooms are spacious and feature comfortable contemporary furnishings.
 Rooms offer water views.

 Vacation Rentals in Morro Bay, CA

 This gorgeous home, perched on a hill overlooking Morro Bay, offers spectacular views from Cayucos all the way down to Montana de Oro State Park.
 The open living area is designed to capture the views.
 Bedrooms are on the floor below.
 There is a full kitchen.
 Book a stay here!